ssorj/quiver/impls/README.md

-    credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 means no transactions durable           integer  1 if messages are durable; 0 if non-durable
+    credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 means no transactions durable           integer  1 if messages are durable; 0 if non-durable set-message-id    integer  1 if messages have message IDs; 0 if not

 If an implementation does not support a particular option, for instance connection mode `server`, it should raise an error at start